 How you can help after a disaster

-The public can help in a humanitarian crisis.
+The public and private sector can help in a humanitarian crisis.
 Here's how.

 Cash – the best support you can give

-The best thing you can do when a disaster occurs is to donate money to an emergency appeal by an organisation working on the ground.
+The best thing you can do when a disaster occurs is to donate money to an emergency appeal by an experienced and trustworthy organisation working on the ground.
 These organisations have clear systems and processes for assessing what's needed.
 Where possible they will source supplies from close to the affected area, which is the most efficient and cost-effective way of getting help to those who need it, and also supports the local economy.

 Think twice before donating goods